 Luminiferous ether –gravity field or tension of the longitudinal curvature of the reticular structure of matter

-Moreover, the classics also spoke of two types of carrier medium, the gravitational ether, and the luminiferous ether.
-For example Descartes, his disciple Christian Huygens, and Nikola Tesla
+Moreover, the classics also spoke of two types of the carrier medium, the gravitational ether, and the luminiferous ether.
+For example, Descartes, his disciple Christian Huygens, and Nikola Tesla

 Maxwell equations themselves include a dielectric constant of the vacuum.
 Therefore, there must be something provoking the physical existence of this dielectric constant.
 Another matter is that one may or may not want to understand the physical meaning behind the constant in the materials of vacuum and not merely the mathematical one; and if it is unknown, at least one should admit its existence.